uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-command-line.md

 ### SCP: Secure Copy Protocol

 `scp` is another convenient way to transfer a single file or directory.
-The following description assumes that `scp` is being used to transfer files between your local computer and HPC.
+The following description assumes that `scp` is being used to transfer files between your local computer and CARC systems.

 Note: Unlike SFTP, login and authentication are requested for each use of the command.
 If you plan to do multiple transfers it is recommended that you use SFTP — either the command-line version or a GUI-based client, which will keep your session open so that multiple authentications are not required.